Alternatives to B Corp Certification - featured image 2.avif

 Click to enlarge

-Look, it’s a top certification!
-But understandably, you might not want to become a B Corp because maybe you’re not convinced by it, or because you’re in the start-up phase of your company and you don’t meet the one-year requirement yet.
-Maybe you just want to do things differently.
-Of course, that doesn’t mean you’re not a sustainable or ethical company – and if you are, then there are definitely other means of getting that message across.
+Look, it’s a top certification; no doubt about it.
+But understandably, you might not want to become a B Corp because you’re just not convinced, or because you’re in the start-up phase of your company and you don’t meet the one-year requirement yet.
+The costs could be an issue, as it’s not cheap.
+Maybe you just want to do things differently, you maverick!

 1. Other certifications & partners